 - 2 medium sized tomatoes finely chopped

-- ½ teaspoon chilli flakes or to taste
+- ½ to 1 teaspoon chilli flakes or to taste

-- First make up your stock using 1 chicken stock cube and 800ml boiling water.
+- First make up your stock using the chicken stock cubes and boiling water.
 Add a pinch of saffron to the stock and stir.

-- Put a drizzle of olive oil in a wide, deep sauce pan and add the sliced onions and peppers.
+- Put the olive oil in a wide, deep sauce pan and add the sliced onions and peppers.
 Cook on a low heat with the lid on for 5 minutes, stirring occasionally, until softened but not brown.

 - Add the chopped garlic and tomatoes and cook for another minute with the lid off, stirring occasionally.

-- Add the paprika and chilli flakes.
+- Add the smoked paprika and chilli flakes.
 Stir and cook for another minute.

 - Add the rice, stir everything together and cook for 2 minutes.

 - Add the stock and bring to the boil.
-Give everything one last stir and cook for 20 minutes on a low heat, with the lid off, avoiding stirring as best you can!
+Give everything one last stir and cook for 20 minutes on a low heat, with the lid off.

 - After 20 minutes add the green beans, prawns and peas.
 Give everything a quick stir and cook for 5 minutes, until the prawns are pink and cooked through.

-- Add the lemon juice and parsley.
-Stir one last time and serve garnished with more parsley and lemon wedges.
+- Add the juice from two of the lemon quarters and the parsley.
+Stir one last time and serve garnished with more parsley and the remaining lemon wedges.